janeeeeverdad/CSST106-4B/README.md

 - **Feature Extraction:** To help identify and isolate important features within an image, such as edges, corners, textures, and patterns.
 These are essential to classify objects, detect anomalies, or recognize faces.

-- **Segmentation:** is the process of dividing an image into meaningful regions, such as identifying individual objects or boundaries within a scene.
+- **Segmentation:** The process of dividing an image into meaningful regions, such as identifying individual objects or boundaries within a scene.

 - **Edge Detection:** Identifying the edges within an image is for understanding the structure and geometry of objects.